 When it comes to the motorist-cyclist relationship, remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.

-As winter fades away and spring blossoms across the Bluegrass State, more and more Kentuckians will be out enjoying the warmer weather via bicycle.
+As warmer temperatures hit the Bluegrass State, more and more Kentuckians will be out enjoying the weather via bicycle.
 Some may hop on a cruiser for a casual neighborhood pedal, while others might opt for a high-speed road ride to their favorite coffee shop.

 If you are a bicyclist: